 “The assisting foreman became Bette.
 She really helped us get the voice of the customer make it sound clear within the project.
 I have a sales background and many of my colleagues have that too.
 When we talk to the customer we have different conversations than Branddoctors does.
 We are not at all used to keep asking what is really going on.
 The question eight raise the question, say.
 I was really surprised about that: I speak to customers every day, but I couldn't put my finger on the sore spot.
 Branddoctors was able to make a very sharp analysis of the needs of the customer in a short time.

-In addition, we are soon the customer journey map, to find out at which moments in the customer journey the urgency to change is highest - but also to see which opportunities we can immediately take up.
-By making the customer journey transparent you can see very well where and when you can add value.
-We saw then that we are already doing a lot of good, but we also saw that a number of elements were more focused on Heineken's internal operations than on the needs of the customer. ”
+In addition, we are soon the customer journey mapping, to find out at which moments in the customer journey the urgency to change is greatest - but also to see which opportunities we can immediately take up.
+By providing insight into the customer journey, you can clearly see where and when you can add value.
+We then saw that we were already doing a lot of good, but we also saw that a number of elements were more geared towards Heineken's internal business operations than the needs of the customer. ”

 Success in small steps

 “We notice that now agile is a very nice approach, but we have to keep ourselves on our toes.
 Due to the agile method, we continuously work on small improvements and step forward with every sprint with a small but tangible result.
 These are always incremental changes, which goes against our culture.

 At Heineken, we have traditionally been accustomed to the traditional marketing approach and a marketing campaign cannot be made as an MVP.
 You cannot make your communication a six and then make it a nine in three months.
 So the Heineken culture is about grand, about many and especially about it good.
 When we come up with something, it is therefore often good, but perfection also takes time.